 Equine Art Workshops

-Equine Art Workshops offer unique plein-air painting experiences for horse lovers and artists, featuring diverse breeds in stunning settings worldwide.
+Equine Art Workshops offer unique plein-air painting and sculpting experiences for horse lovers and artists, featuring diverse breeds in stunning settings worldwide.
 Led by Carol, our workshops welcome all skill levels, combining personalized instruction with cultural insights, including guided museum tours that explore the equine image throughout art history.
-It’s the perfect blend of artistic growth and immersion in equestrian culture for the plein air painter who loves horses, and the horse lover who loves to paint.
-Non-painting friends or partners are welcome to join us!
+It’s the perfect blend of artistic growth and immersion in equestrian culture for the plein-air painter, or the sculptor who loves horses, and the horse lover who loves to paint or sculpt.

 A group of women painting during an equine art workshop painting horses in plein air

-Equine Art Workshops Announces Global Itineraries for 2025
+Equine Art Workshops: Global Itineraries for 2026 & 2027

-Potential Workshop Locations Under Consideration for 2025 (these are still ‘under construction’)
+Potential Workshop Locations Under Consideration for 2026 & 2027 (these are still ‘under construction’)

 • Ocala, Florida: As the “Horse Capital of the World,” Ocala provides an inspiring setting for capturing the grace and power of horses.
-Our small group may travel to HITS Ocala Winter Festival, Live Oaks and other unique opportunities offering participants the chance to paint horses in motion.
+Our small group may travel to HITS Ocala Winter Festival, Live Oaks, and other unique opportunities offering participants the chance to paint and sculpt horses in motion.
 The experience will be enhanced by delicious local cuisine expertly prepared and lodging on a charming local horse farm that reflects the beauty and equestrian spirit of Ocala.
 Participants will also enjoy a guided tour of the Appleton Museum of Art, focusing on equine themes in art history.

 • Lancaster, Pennsylvania: Discover the simplicity and charm of Amish country.
 This workshop, held in late spring during planting season, offers a unique chance to paint a two, four, or eight-hitch team of mules plowing the fields and hard-working Amish buggy horses, capturing the essence of traditional Amish life.
-Chances are good that new foals will be on the ground for a unique painting opportunity not seen elsewhere.
+Chances are good that new foals will be on the ground for unique painting and sculpting opportunities not seen elsewhere.
 Participants will visit the Landis Valley Village & Farm Museum, a living history museum that showcases Pennsylvania German rural life, providing an authentic backdrop to explore and paint these scenes.

 • Vermont, USA: Experience the traditional Morgan horse during the peak of fall foliage.
-This workshop will feature opportunities to paint Morgans with handlers in colonial-era garb as they work fields, carry riders to historic churches, and navigate the winding dirt roads and meadows of Vermont’s scenic hill farms.
+This workshop will feature opportunities to paint and sculpt Morgans with handlers in colonial-era garb as they work fields, carry riders to historic churches, and navigate the winding dirt roads and meadows of Vermont’s scenic hill farms.
 Participants will also visit the University of Vermont to learn about the modern show Morgan horse, explore the Morgan Horse Museum, and gain a deeper understanding of this iconic American breed’s evolution.

-• Paris, France: Set against the backdrop of the City of Lights, the Paris workshop will offer participants the chance to paint horses in iconic locations like the extensive grounds of Versailles, explore the rich equestrian traditions of France, and enjoy guided tours of the Musée d'Orsay, focusing on equine images in French art history.
+• Paris, France: Set against the backdrop of the City of Lights, the Paris workshop will offer participants the chance to paint and sculpt horses in iconic locations like the extensive grounds of Versailles, explore the rich equestrian traditions of France, and enjoy guided tours of the Musée d'Orsay, focusing on equine images in French art history.

-• Pryor Mountain Wild Horse Range, Montana: This workshop focuses on painting the iconic American Mustangs in their natural habitat.
+• Pryor Mountain Wild Horse Range, Montana: This workshop focuses on painting and sculpting the iconic American Mustangs in their natural habitat.
 Set against Montana’s rugged wilderness, artists will explore the unique connection between wild horses and their environment.

-• More destinations and breeds include visiting the Thoroughbreds in County Kildare, Ireland and Newmarket, England, Lusitanos in Portugal, Fjord horses in Norway, Icelandic ponies in Iceland, Dartmoor and Exmoor ponies in the moors of England, Haflinger ponies in Austria, and Arabians in Dubai or Saudi Arabia.
+• More destinations and breeds include visiting the Thoroughbreds in County Kildare, Ireland, and Newmarket, England, Lusitanos in Portugal, Fjord horses in Norway, Icelandic ponies in Iceland, Dartmoor and Exmoor ponies in the moors of England, Haflinger ponies in Austria, and Arabians in Dubai or Saudi Arabia.
 Please feel free to suggest other locations!

 Painting in the fields